jaericho/jaericho.github.io/_posts/2020-02-08-Fast-Blogs.markdown

 # Benchmarks

-So how does the new, Jekyll/Github powered post look like in terms of benchmarks?
+So how does the new Jekyll/Github Pages powered post look like in terms of benchmarks?

 | | Transfer | Resources | Requests | Time
 | WordPress | 1,500 K | 2,900 K | 70+ | 500-900ms